 Playa de San Juan (Summer)

-Playa de San Juan has also some pubs and clubs but the season when more people would party in this part of Alicante is summer.
+Playa de San Juan also has some pubs and clubs but the season when more people would party in this part of Alicante is summer.

 El Golf (Summer)